StatisKit/StatisKit/doc/user/install_it.rst

 Recommanded Installation
 ========================

-To install **StatisKit**, choose an interface and proceed as follows in a new shell:
+To install **StatisKit**, open a new shell, choose an interface and proceed as detailled the corresponding section:

 .. toctree::
     :maxdepth: 1